Weather of 2010: March 1–5

-It was confirmed on March 1 that 45–52 (reports vary) French people had died, and that the French government had launched an equine in to why the incident had been so disastrously mishandled. especially around La Rochelle and L'Aiguillon-sur-Mer.
+It was confirmed on March 1 that 45–52 (reports vary) French people had died, and that the French government had launched an equine in to why the incident had been so disastrously mishandled, especially around La Rochelle and L'Aiguillon-sur-Mer.
 Nicolas Sarkozy visited the coastal town of Aiguillon-sur-Mer, the hardest hit area of France where a total 25 had died in the storm.

 The 2010 Queensland floods saw inundation of the towns of Charleville, Roma, St George and Theodore among others.
 The floods were caused by rainfall generated by a monsoon trough described by a Bureau of Meteorology forecaster as "almost like a tropical cyclone over land".
 Over the period March 1–3, rainfall totals of between 100–300 mm were observed in the area.
 This water ran into already saturated rivers and creeks in the area.
-Losses from cotton crops destroyed at Theodore and the area around St George and Dirranbandi are expected to be significant.
+Losses from cotton crops destroyed at Theodore and the area around St George and Dirranbandi were expected to be significant.